thekalinga/books-raw/repo/prison-conditions-in-India-hrw-report/book.md

 during relatively brief periods of confinement in police lock-ups makes it clear that something is seriously wrong with the way they are treated.
-What takes place in custody confirms the view expressed by a Deputy Inspector-General of Police, Shailendra Misra, who has written that "The brutal behavior of our police is established beyond doubt … in the form of reports of police commissions, surveys of public opinion and reports on specific instances of brutality."[^9]
+What takes place in custody confirms the view expressed by a Deputy Inspector-General of Police, Shailendra Misra, who has written that "The brutal behavior of our police is established beyond doubt. … in the form of reports of police commissions, surveys of public opinion and reports on specific instances of brutality."[^9]

 An episode that took place last year is illustrative.
 As the People's Union for Democratic Rights